kmadey16/London-housing-project/README.md

-# London_housing_project
+# Springboard Data Science Projects

-This project looks at identifying the London boroughs that have had the largest increase in housing prices over the last two decades.
+This is a collection of projects done through the Springboard curriculum